M-amir097/ipc/English.README.md

   * The IPC Server will send all the data in the defined structure to the IPC Client.

 ## Regarding adding src/ipc_usage_info_table.c
-* For one usage type, adding the following three information.
+* For one usage type, adding the following three items of information.
-  * Adding a type mapping table for data change notification
+  * Add a type mapping table for data change notification.
-  * Adding communication domain information (Communication size and file name)
+  * Add communication domain information (Communication size and file name).
-  * Adding relationship between usage and change type mapping table
+  * Add mapping table for a relationship between usage and change type.
-* Adding a type mapping table for data change notification
+* Add a type mapping table for data change notification.
   * Sample code of this part will be as follow:
     ```
     +//   for IPC_USAGE_TYPE_FOR_TEST
     +static IPC_CHECK_CHANGE_INFO_S g_ipcCheckChangeNewService[] = { // Preparing only the type which we want to monitor data change
     +    DEFINE_OFFSET_SIZE(IPC_DATA_NEW_SERVICE_S, param1, IPC_KIND_NS_PARAM1),
     +    DEFINE_OFFSET_SIZE(IPC_DATA_NEW_SERVICE_S, param2, IPC_KIND_NS_PARAM2)
-    +}; // In this example not monitoring/notifying changed of param3, param4 data
+    +}; // This example not monitoring/notifying changes of param3, param4 data
     ```
   * For new usage, add a structure array of IPC_CHECK_CHANGE_INFO_S.
-  * Describeing a table that map the definition of the change notification type enumeration defined in ipc_protocol.h with the data structure members.
+  * Describing a table that maps the definition of change notification type enumeration, defined in ipc_protocol.h with the data structure members.
-  * This table is used for Callback notification of previous receiving data type change when the IPC Client received data from the IPC Server.
+  * This table is used for Callback notification of the last receiving data type change when the IPC Client received data from the IPC Server.
   * In structure array, describing multiple macros which defining matching as shown below.
     ```c
     DEFINE_OFFSET_SIZE(<Data structure name>, <Structure member name>, Change notification enumeration member name),
     ```
   * In the case of the above sample code, g_ipcCheckChangeNewService[] will be as follows.
-    * If the value of param1 is different from the value of the previous receving, the callback change type IPC_KIND_NS_PARAM1 is notified to the IPC Client.
+    * If the value of param1 is different from the value of the previous receiving, the callback change type IPC_KIND_NS_PARAM1 is notified to the IPC Client.
-    * If the value of param2 is different from the value of the previous receving, the callback change type IPC_KIND_NS_PARAM2 is notified to the IPC Client.
+    * If the value of param2 is different from the value of the previous receiving, the callback change type IPC_KIND_NS_PARAM2 is notified to the IPC Client.
-    * For param3 and param4 which are not described, callback do not notify even if the value of the previous receving is different.
+    * For param3 and param4 are not described, the callback does not notify even if the value of the previous receiving is different.

-* Adding communication domain information (Communication size and file name)
+* Add communication domain information (Communication size and file name).
   * Sample code of this part will be as follow:
     ```patch
      IPC_DOMAIN_INFO_S g_ipcDomainInfoList[] =